-Posted by Michael Wickerson, June 4th, 2015
+Posted by Michael Wickerson, December 4th, 2017

-After five years working on cultivating the land and building several earthworks and ruins, we feel that it is time to focus on a home and school that will provide a space for our children to grow, toil, and learn.
+After eight years working on cultivating the land and building several earthworks and ruins, we feel that it is time to focus on a home and school that will provide a space for our children to grow, toil, and learn.

-As a parent, an artist and an educator, I look for those forms that speak to the land and our family experience over the past five years at Wickerson Studios in the Midwest.
+As a parent, an artist and an educator, I look for those forms that speak to the land and our family experience over the past eight years at Wickerson Studios in the Midwest.
 Our children have allowed Beth and I to see the world again, relive the seasons in a new way, and become aware of that which surrounds us.
 Both natural and man-made forms grow, decay, and litter the land.
 One only needs to open their eyes.
 We will make, we will do, and we will not force anything.
 There is a peace in indifference and we now know that Life is Too Beautiful.

-Michael David Wickerson, Foundry Man
+Michael David Wickerson,